silvia-odwyer/lightbox.js/README.md

 These include:
 - **Slideshow w/ thumbnails**:  A lightbox which displays images along with thumbnails underneath, so that users can navigate to other imagery in the slideshow.
 - **Full-screen lightbox**: A lightbox which displays images at full-screen width and height.
+Simply set the `fullScreen` prop to `true` for the `SlideshowLightbox` component.
 - **Image**: Another lightbox is provided for displaying a single image only.

-For instance, a gallery lightbox is provided, which allows users to cycle through images included in the gallery.

-For further themes and presets, be sure to take a look at the list of available presets below, which incorporate lightboxes of different styles.
+See the documentation for the [Image component here](https://www.getlightboxjs.com/docs/Image/).

 ## Props
 | Prop Name      | Description |